nervosnetwork/rfcs/rfcs/0038-cheque/0038-cheque.md

    - 1.c.
 If the provided signature is valid with the sender secp256k1 public key hash, then:

      - 1.c.i.
-It loops through all input cells using the current cheque lock script, if the any since of the cheque input cells is not same as `0xA000000000000006` which means the tx failed verification unless it is 6 epochs later since the input cells get confirmed on-chain, the cheque lock returns with an error state
+It loops through all input cells using the current cheque lock script, if the `since` of any input cell is not the same as `0xA000000000000006` which means the tx failed verification unless it is 6 epochs later since the input cells get confirmed on-chain, the cheque lock returns with an error state

 2. If a signature is not provided in witness, the lock continues with the cheque logic below: